 Khol: See Mridangam.

 Kirtan: Singing the names and praises of God; devotional chanting.

-Klesha: Literally, taints or afflictions.
+Klesha: Literally, taints or afflictions; pain.
 The kleshas are: ignorance, egotism, attractions and repulsions towards objects, and desperate clinging to physical life from the fear of death.
 (See Yoga Sutras 2:2-9.)